raspberrypilearning/3D-scene/en/step_6.md

 Click on the 'Code' tab for any sprite or the Stage.

-Click on `Variables`{:class="block3variables"} and then 'Make a Variable'.
-Click on `Variables`{:class="block3variables"} and then 'Make a Variable'.
+Go to the `Variables`{:class="block3variables"} blocks and click on 'Make a Variable'.

 ![Make a variable](images/make-a-variable.png)

-Name the variable, for example 'speed'.
+Name the variable to match its use, for example 'turn'.
 Keep the 'For all sprites' box checked, this means you will be able to use the variable in the code for any of your sprites or the Stage.

 ![Speed variable settings](images/speed-variable.png)

 Click 'OK' to make the new variable.
-You will have new Variable blocks available including a `speed`{:class="block3variables"} block that you can use as an input to other blocks.
+You will have new variable blocks available including a `turn`{:class="block3variables"} block (or whatever you named your variable) that you can use as an input to other blocks.

 --- /collapse ---